Gueye equals his best goalscoring tally in PSG's win over Manchester City

 That number also equalled his best tally in a single campaign since moving to Europe from Senegal’s Diambars FC de Saly.

-The last time he scored that much in a season was during his spell at Lille in the 2014-15 season.
-All the goals came in the league as Rene Girard's squad that boasts Vincent Enyeama (Nigeria), Pape Souare (Senegal), Adama Traore (Mali) and Kevin Koubemba (Congo) finished eighth in the French elite division.
+The last time he scored that much in a season was during his spell at Lille in the 2014-15 campaign.
+All the goals came in the French top-flight as Rene Girard's men that paraded Vincent Enyeama (Nigeria), Pape Souare (Senegal), Adama Traore (Mali) and Kevin Koubemba (Congo) finished eighth.

-Gueye’s effort against Pep Guardiola’s side also saw him become PSG’s joint-highest goalscorer so far in the ongoing season with Kylian Mbappe and Ander Herrera.
+Gueye’s effort against Pep Guardiola’s side also saw him become PSG’s joint-highest goalscorer so far alongside Kylian Mbappe and Ander Herrera.

 Named man-of-the-match for his inspiring display against the Premier League side, the former Everton and Aston Villa star was substituted for Danilo Pereira in the 90th minute.